-The Corporation's stock option plan (the "Stock Option Plan"), in its current form, was last approved by Shareholders at a meeting held on July 12, 2016.
+The Corporation's stock option plan (the "Stock Option Plan"), in its current form, was last approved by Shareholders at a meeting held on August 15, 2017.
 For a description of the principal terms of the Stock Option Plan, see "Compensation Discussion and Analysis - Stock Option Plan" below.
-On June 8, 2017, the Board approved amendments to the existing limits of Common Shares reserved for issuance under the Stock Option Plan as described below, which are subject to Shareholder approval.
+On July 27, 2018, the Board approved amendments to the existing limits of Common Shares reserved for issuance under the Stock Option Plan as described below, which are subject to Shareholder approval.

-At the Meeting, Shareholders will be asked to consider a resolution to approve amendments to the Stock Option Plan in order to increase the fixed number of Common Shares that may be issued upon the exercise of all options granted under the plan, from 2,142,407 (representing twenty percent (20%) of the number of Common Shares issued and outstanding as of February 29, 2016) to twenty percent (20%) of the issued and outstanding Common Shares as of March 31, 2017, representing 2,940,511 Common Shares, which include the 2,142,407 Common Shares reserved for outstanding options under the Stock Option Plan as at the Record Date (representing approximately 14.56% of the issued and outstanding Common Shares as of the Record Date) and an additional reserve of 798,104 Common Shares reserved for issuance for additional grants (representing approximately 5.42% of the issued and outstanding Common Shares as of the Record Date), (the "Amended Stock Option Plan").
+At the Meeting, Shareholders will be asked to consider a resolution to approve the following amendments to the Stock Option Plan:

+- (a) an amendment in order to increase the fixed number of Common Shares that may be issued upon the exercise of all options granted under the plan, from 2,940,511 (representing twenty percent (20%) of the number of Common Shares issued and outstanding, as of March 31, 2017) to fifteen percent (15%) of the issued and outstanding Common Shares as of June 27, 2018, representing 5,494,209 Common Shares, which includes the 2,940,511 Common Shares reserved for outstanding options under the Stock Option Plan as at the Record Date (representing approximately eight percent (8%) of the issued and outstanding Common Shares as of the Record Date) and an additional reserve of 2,553,698 Common Shares reserved for issuance for additional grants (representing approximately seven percent (7%) of the issued and outstanding Common Shares as of the Record Date); and - (b) an amendment to provide that all options granted to a director will be vested evenly on a quarterly basis over a period of at least eighteen (18) months, and that all options granted to an employee will be vested evenly on a quarterly basis over a period of at least thirty-six (36) months;

+(the "Amended Stock Option Plan")